alias-bitsignal/bismuthcoin/content/docs/mainnet/supply.md

 type: docs
 prev: docs/mainnet/
 ---
-## Bismuth Monetary System — Mining, Supply & Dilution
+## Bismuth — Mining, Supply & Dilution

 This page provides a clear overview of how Bismuth emits new coins, how supply evolves over time, and how the protocol has changed across several hard forks.